Sukriti8877/Sukriti8877/README.md

 - 👋 Hi, I’m @Sukriti8877
-- 👀 I’m interested in  Fullstack Web development, Core java, Python, AWS and Computer Networking
+- 👀 I’m interested in  DevOps,Java, Python, GOlang and open-source
-- 🌱 I’m currently learning Andriod Development
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on Any of the above
 - 📫 How to reach me Email me at sukritisinha654@gmail.com